Hua Hin’s most famous landmark (see below)

-Located around 200km south of Bangkok, Hua Hin is a beach resort town that belongs to Prachuap Khiri Khan province.
-It has an area of 911 km² with only one beach (Hua Hin Beach), though the beach is much less developed than either Pattaya or Phuket.
+Located around 200 km south of Bangkok, Hua Hin is a beach resort town that belongs to Prachuap Khiri Khan province.
+It has an area of 911 km² with only one beach (Hua Hin Beach), though the beach is much less developed than either

 Considered the oldest beach resort in Thailand, Hua Hin was the summer residence of choice for the Thai Royal family.
 Today, Hua Hin is still a favourite weekend getaway with Thais from Bangkok and foreign tourists.

 In addition to water sports and beach activities, Hua Hin is also great for sightseeing, shopping and eating.
 The resort is known for its wide variety of food, from cheap local street vendors to fine international restaurants.

 While popular beach destinations like Pattaya or Phuket have a vibrant gay nightlife, the gay scene in Hua Hin is almost nonexistent.
 However, there is a small gay community.
-Many gay establishments have opened over the last several years although a few gay bars and massage spas have remained.
+Many gay businesses have opened over the last several years although a few Gay Bars and Gay Massage Spas have remained.

 Hua Hin is about an easy 3-hour drive from Bangkok.
 Many Bangkok taxi drivers are happy (with prior arrangement) to take you to and collect you from Hua Hin (usually around 2,000-2,500 baht each way) or alternatively book a private limo service.